Ramsam House was used as a boarding house for Sherborne School from 1855-1860 and 1868-1890.

 Ramsam House on Greenhill is named after Peter Ramsam, Abbot of Sherborne 1475-1504.
 The building dates from between the late-eighteenth to the mid-nineteenth century.
 In 1834, Ramsam House and Abbots Fee were owned by solicitor Charles Hutchings (Old Shirburnian and School Governor) who occupied Ramsam House and leased Abbots Fee to William Simon Penny (Old Shirburnian).

-From 1899 to 1902 the house was the first home of Sherborne Girls’ School.
-During the Second World War, the building was taken over by the military authorities when it became known as ‘Ransome House’.
+From 1899 to 1902 the house, renamed Wingfield House, was the first home of Sherborne Girls’ School.
+In 1921, the house was used by the Headmistress of Lord Digby’s School and some of her boarders.
+During the Second World War, the building was taken over by the military authorities and became known as ‘Ransome House’.
 In 1948, the house was purchased by the Yeatman Hospital for nurses’ accommodation.

 Former pupils of Sherborne School who boarded at Ramsam House (Price’s house) include C.D.
 Baker, W.Y.
 Dawson, W.A.S.
 Edwards.
 G.A.
 Ellis, R.H.
 Kendle, Lawrence Koe (artist), A.W.F.
 Sayres, Hugh Corbet Vincent (Wales Rugby International).